Wavephoria/WanderingLegends/README.md

 - Should be able to have more than one hero

 # Wandering Legends
-- Look through how to do with beaches (Maybe change map)
-- Add Towns
-- Fix all zones to include flavour text and monster spawns
-- Fix road to include story elements
 - Fix classes for heroes
-- Fix items for heroes (Usable and equipable(Maybe autoequip if better))
-- Fix more monsters
 - Add backgrounds for zones

 # Handbooks